 - Poor credit and IRS tax issues are not dealbreakers

-The interest payment, or factoring fee, is usually 1% each week that it takes for a customer to pay.
+The interest payment, or factoring fee, is usually 1% each week it takes for a customer to pay.
 Once the customer pays, the factoring company returns the funds held in reserve, minus factoring and convenience fees.

 Non-recourse and Recourse Factoring